 Has the oven knob been left in the OFF position by mistake?
-Is the oven locked (see above)?

 Oven temperature getting hotter as the cooker gets older

 If turning the temperature down using the oven control knob has not worked, or has only worked for a short time, then you may need a new thermostat.
 This should be fitted by a service person.